Last reviewed 30 May 2022

 The current legislation in the UK governing the carriage of dangerous goods is:

-The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 as amended in 2011.
+the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (as amended)

-ADR current version applicable as from 1 January 2019 — European Agreement Concerning the International Carriage of Dangerous Goods by Road — Volumes I and II.
+ADR current version applicable Agreement Concerning the International Carriage of Dangerous Goods by Road — Volumes I and II.